Relative Fat Mass (RFM) Calculator

 About the Relative Fat Mass (RFM) Calculator

 Relative Fat Mass (RFM) is an anthropometric estimate of body fat percentage that uses height and waist circumference instead of body weight.
-Woolcott and Bergman introduced it in 2018 using NHANES data and compared it with DXA-based body fat estimates.
+Woolcott and Bergman introduced it in the original NHANES-based derivation study and compared it with DXA-based body fat estimates.

 RFM can be useful when you want a quick waist-based body fat estimate and do not have a scale or more formal body composition testing.